Have you ever stumbled upon the case of having files (pictures, documents, videos) related to one of your entities?

 - Create multipart requests in the Web application – it may also vary depending on the technology used, but my example is using plain JS, which should be easily converted.

 Using Java and Spring boot, I declared my REST API like this:

 This snippet creates a REST API for POST that accepts product data as JSON and picture and video as binary:

 - @PostMapping defines the type of the reques

 - MediaType.APPLICATION_JSON_VALUE, MediaType.MULTIPART_FORM_DATA_VALUE declare the accepted data type

 - @RequestPart declares specific data type followed by Product (our class) or MultipartFile (Spring predefined class for binary objects)

-Now we declare the call as type multipart/form-data, we add all parts and we are done?
+Now we just declare the call as type multipart/form-data, we add all parts and we’re done?

 Not quite.
 The problem is that by default, all parts of a multipart request are either string or binary.
 For those unfamiliar with Spring, in order to parse JSON into a Java object, you need to explicitly declare your request part as JSON (this will use the default parsing with Jackson).
 Otherwise, you will need to take your product as String and parse it yourself.

 Here’s a simple JS code snippet that resolves the issue: